TOAST-DOCS/System-Monitoring/en/open-metrics-console-guide.md

-## Compute > System Monitoring > OpenMetrics Monitoring > Console Guide
+## Compute > System Monitoring > Advanced Monitoring(OpenMetrics) > Console Guide

-Console Guide describes what are required to use OpenMetrics Monitoring.
+Console Guide describes what are required to use Advanced Monitoring(OpenMetrics).
 In **Compute > System Monitoring > OpenMetrics Dashboard**, you can define monitoring workspace and specify the collection target to collect random metrics that complies with the Exporter or its format.
 Collected metrics can be checked by configuring a chart in a similar way as Server Dashboard.

 ## Workspace

-The first thing you need to do to be able to use the OpenMetrics Monitoring function is to create your workspace.
+The first thing you need to do to be able to use the Advanced Monitoring function is to create your workspace.
 You can define those that share the same monitoring purpose and of the same nature as a single workspace, and monitor the visualization method of the collection target and metrics.
-Therefore, you need at least one workspace to be able to use the OpenMetrics Monitoring.
+Therefore, you need at least one workspace to be able to use the Advanced Monitoring.

 ### Create Workspace